 Some of the positions you can obtain:

 Translates documents and other materials from one language to another.
-Reads materials and rewrites materials in specific language or languages.
-May specialize in particular type of material such as news, legal documents, or scientific reports.
+Reads materials and rewrites materials in a specific language or languages.
+May specialize in a particular type of material such as news, legal documents or scientific reports.

 What others are saying: